 Golden rules of MVP

+1. It has to be as simple as possible.
 There is one question you should be asking yourself every five minutes, and it is: can I make it simpler?
-Forget everything you have ever read about design, abandon all the guidelines you were taught, get rid of all the fancy additions you are used to.
+Forget everything you have ever read about design, abandon all the guidelines you were taught and eliminate all the fancy additions you are used to.
 Feel free to make it rough.

-If you believe that the teeth brushing reminder is functional, stick to the first rule.
-Make a list of all the elements you think may be useful for your client and then cross out all that is not crucial.
+2. It has to be functional.
+If you believe the teeth brushing reminder is functional, stick to the first rule.
+Make a list of all the elements you think may be useful for your client, then cross out all that is not crucial.
 Remember that you will have the possibility to add some features later.

-There is no point in spending hours creating a product that does not get across what your client needs, and that is why you need to make sure your MVP is clearly stated.
+3. It has to be easy to understand.
+There is no point in spending hours creating a product that does not get across what your client needs, which is why you need to ensure your MVP is clearly stated.
 Those three combined will give you a Minimum Viable Product.